-A plugged fuel filter can cause a lack of fuel to the engine requiring a reduction in air to maintain a good fuel to air ratio.
+A plugged fuel filter can cause a lack of fuel to the engine requiring a reduction in the air to maintain a good fuel-to-air ratio.
 You will need to run your string trimmer with the choke on to reduce the air intake.

 When your Shindaiwa fuel filter isn’t changed regularly or you’re running very dirty fuel, it can become plugged not allowing sufficient fuel to pass through the filter.
 It’s best to stay on top of your fuel filter maintenance by changing it out annually and more often if needed.

 Solution: Replace a plugged fuel filter.
 The filter is located inside the fuel tank.
 Wipe around the fuel tank cap before removing it to keep dirt from falling into the tank.
 Pull the filter out of the tank.

 A clean bent wire works well to “fish” the filter out of the tank.
 Remove the old filter and attach a new fuel filter to the end of the fuel line and place it back inside the fuel tank.
 Reinstall the fuel cap.

 Bad Carburetor Gasket Causes a Shindaiwa String Trimmer to Only Run with the Choke On

 The gasket that sits behind the carburetor can become bad and no longer create a good seal.
 When this happens, additional air is allowed into the system causing it to run lean.
 This is when there is a higher concentration of air and less fuel than required by the engine.

 Solution: Gain access to the carburetor and carefully remove the linkages and bolts attaching the carburetor.
 Remove the carburetor and gasket.
 Reinstall a new gasket and reattach the carburetor, bolt, and linkages.